PoliticalGraveyard.com

 Battle, Joseph L. — of Huntsville, Madison County, Ala.
 Democrat.
 Delegate to Democratic National Convention from Alabama, 2008.
 Still living as of 2008.

-Battle, Laurie Calvin (1912-2000) — also known as Laurie C. Battle — of Birmingham, Jefferson County, Ala.
+Battle, Laurie Calvin (1912-2000) — also known as Laurie C. Battle — of Birmingham, Jefferson County, Ala.; Alexandria, Va.
 Born in Wilsonville, Shelby County, Ala., May 10, 1912.
 Democrat.
-Served in the U.S. Army Air Force in World War II; U.S. Representative from Alabama 9th District, 1947-55; candidate in primary for U.S. Senator from Alabama, 1954; delegate to Democratic National Convention from Alabama, 1956; candidate in primary for Governor of Alabama, 1958.
+Served in the U.S. Army Air Force in World War II; U.S. Representative from Alabama 9th District, 1947-55; candidate for U.S. Senator from Alabama, 1954; delegate to Democratic National Convention from Alabama, 1956; candidate for Governor of Alabama, 1958.
 Methodist.
 Member, Jaycees; American Legion; Veterans of Foreign Wars; Kappa Phi Kappa; Omicron Delta Kappa; Kappa Alpha Order; Phi Gamma Mu; Elks; Eagles; Lions.
-Sponsored Battle Act, which banned U.S. assistance to countries doing business with the Soviet Union.
-Died, at the Bethesda Naval Hospital, Bethesda, Montgomery County, Md., May 2, 2000 (age 87 years, 358 days).
+Sponsored Battle Act, which banned U.S. assistance to countries doing business with the Soviet Union, but allowed the President flexibility to waive the ban.
+Died, from cancer, at the Bethesda Naval Hospital, Bethesda, Montgomery County, Md., May 2, 2000 (age 87 years, 358 days).
 Interment at Arlington National Cemetery, Arlington, Va.

-Battle, Leonard Carrol — of Bay County, Mich.
+Battle, Leonard Carrol — of Essexville, Bay County, Mich.
 Republican.
-Candidate in primary for delegate to Michigan state constitutional convention from Bay County, 1961.
+Candidate for delegate to Michigan state constitutional convention from Bay County, 1961.
 Still living as of 1961.

 Battle, Leroy — of Bellwood, Cook County, Ill.
 Candidate for mayor of Bellwood, Ill., 2005.
 Still living as of 2005.

 Battle, Martha — Democrat.
-Presidential Elector for New York, 1932.
+Candidate for Presidential Elector for New York.
 Female.
-Presumed deceased.
 Burial location unknown.

 Battle, Richard — of North Carolina.
 Democrat.
 Delegate to Democratic National Convention from North Carolina, 1888 (member, Resolutions Committee).
 Burial location unknown.